 - Students enrolled in a joint or concurrent terminal degree program (e.g., DVM, MD, PharmD).

-- Those with a medical, dental, veterinary, pharmacy, nursing, health-focused attorney, or other professional health degree (e.g., physical therapist, occupational therapist, psychologist).
+- Those with an advanced medical, dental, veterinary, pharmacy, nursing, health-focused attorney, or other advanced professional health degree (e.g., physical therapist, occupational therapist, psychologist).

 - Those who have worked for a health department, CDC, WHO, NIH (or other national or international public health agency) in a professional capacity for at least three years after receiving a bachelor’s degree, but have no MPH degree.